Michael Palin on live tours, lost sketches and the show that made Monty Python

 The Romans are always quite good.
 I’ve got a feeling that they were very like us, in a way.
 They’re always sat around, having a drink.
 They had lovely houses, beautifully decorated.
 One of my favourite things I wrote for Python was the very liberal-minded Centurion [in Life Of Brian] who has to send people off to be crucified.
 He’s a good boy, and he’s been sent off to some godforsaken corner of the Empire where brutal things take place.

 You and Terry writing together must have been good practice for Python, because you all wrote in pairs, right?

-Yeah, we all wrote in little partnerships, sitting at a table.
+Yeah, we all wrote in little sponsored_longforms, sitting at a table.